What are the prerequisites for running Virtual SIRIS on VMware and Hyper-V?

-This article lists the prerequisites to run a Virtual Siris on a VMware vSphere platform.
+This article lists the system prerequisites necessary to run a Virtual SIRIS on a VMware vSphere or Microsoft Hyper-V platform.

 - Supported vSphere License Versions: Free, Essentials, Essentials Plus, Standard, Enterprise and Enterprise Plus